 Our PhD programme

-Tomorrow's leading academic or a professional with an expertise in East Asia?
+Tomorrow's leading academic or a practitioner with specialist expertise on East Asia?

 Either way, Sheffield will help you to realise your ambition as a full-time, part-time, or remote location PhD student.
-Our social science research training, quality research opportunities, and high standards of physical infrastructure, including online access to vernacular newspapers and databases, attracts a range of outstanding students annually.
-But what is unrivalled is the quality of the teaching and research environment the Sheffield team provides.
-It is what led the Higher Educational Funding Council for England to designate our taught programmes as 'excellent' - the highest accolade given - and our successful bid with our counterpart at the University of Leeds to become the country's Centre of Excellence on East Asia, the White Rose East Asia Centre.
+Our social science and humanities based research training, quality research opportunities, and high standards of physical infrastructure, including online access to vernacular newspapers and databases, attracts a range of exceptional students annually.
+What is unrivalled is the quality of the teaching and research environment the Sheffield team provides.
+It is what led the Higher Educational Funding Council for England to designate our taught programmes as 'excellent' - the highest accolade given and for our researchers to be nominated for awards on a regular basis.

 Our research topics are constantly responding to developments in the disciplines, as well as to the dynamic changes in the region.
-We are certainly able to supervise dissertations in a wide range of disciplines, including politics, international relations, political economy, business and economy, demographics, sociology, culture and film, language and literature, and modern history.
-The focus is on Japan, Greater China, the Korean peninsula, and East Asia as a region.
-The topic of your dissertation can be country specific or regional.
+We supervise dissertations across a wide range of disciplines, including politics, international relations, political economy, business and economy, demographics, sociology, culture and film, language and literature, and modern history.
+Our geographical focus spans Japan, Greater China, the Korean peninsula, and East Asia as a region.
+The topic of your dissertation can be thematic, country specific or regional.
 Inter-disciplinary and inter-departmental supervision is also available for students wishing to pursue research involving another part of the world or involving other disciplines.

-To get an idea of where our research strengths lie, and to identify which of our staff have key research strengths in your area of interest putting them in the best position to supervise you through your PhD, take a look at our supervision page.
+To get an idea of where our research strengths lie, and to identify a member of staff with relevant research experience in your area of interest take a look at our supervision page.

 We are particularly keen to receive applications in the areas covered by our research clusters: